paketo-buildpacks/rfcs/text/utilities/0003-git-ssh-token.md

 ## Motivation

 There are some operations, such as obtaining private language modules, that require `git` authentication during the build process.
-Currently there is now way of authenticating as a user to enable these workflows.
+Currently there is no way of authenticating as a user to enable these workflows.
 Adding this functionality to the Git buildpack would open up a wider range of workflows than adding the functionality on an individual buildpack basis and make the